Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 What is the current tariff rate on vegetable plaiting materials from Japan?

-As of March 2026, vegetable plaiting materials from Japan face a base tariff of 10% under Section 122.
-The effective rate can be up to 10%.
+As of mid-2026, vegetable plaiting materials from Japan face a base tariff of 10% under Section 122.
+The effective rate is about 10% on the most-affected products.

 Will the tariff on vegetable plaiting materials from Japan change?